CELLULA (CELA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CELLULA Historical Price

-According to the latest data gathered on CELLULA live price page, the current price of CELLULA is 0.00511114USD.
-The circulating supply of CELLULA(CELA) is 62.00M CELA , giving it a market capitalization of $316.90K.
+According to the latest data gathered on CELLULA live price page, the current price of CELLULA is 0.00502126USD.
+The circulating supply of CELLULA(CELA) is 62.00M CELA , giving it a market capitalization of $311.36K.

 The CELLULA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CELA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.